-It's the end of the semester.
+It’s the end of the semester.
 You and your students are exhausted and ready for a break.
-Your administrator, however, has requested an end-of-semester assessment.
-Although a traditional multiple-choice exam may be easy to grade, there are many more engaging ways to assess what your students have learned during the semester.
+Your administrator, however, has requested an end-of-course or midterm assessment.
+Although a traditional final exam may be easy to grade, there are many more engaging ways to assess what your students have learned during the semester.
+Alternative forms of assessment can be just as effective at showing student comprehension and are often a lot more fun!

-Here are some alternative assessments that you can use instead of an exam:
+Here are some examples of alternative assessments that you can use instead of an exam:

 1. Research a Disease: